 Situated 30-kilometers south of Da Nang, the Resort offers a gateway to three extraordinary UNESCO sites – Hue’s Imperial City, the temple sanctuary of My Son, and enchanting Hoi An – complemented by spectacular beachfront living.

 Four Seasons Resort The Nam Hai, Hoi An has 100 sleek villas positioned to optimize sea views and phong thuy (feng shui) principles.
-They range from luxury one-bedroom villas to vast five-bedroom compounds and include 8 specially extended family villas and 40 pool villas.
+They range from luxury one-bedroom villas to vast five-bedroom compounds, including 8 specially extended family villas and 40 pool villas.
 Villa interiors feature a raised central platform wrapped in gossamer netting complete with a padded divan, king-sized bed, and bedside bathing area with a lacquered eggshell bath.
 All have outdoor rain showers; some have private grounds with a swimming pool and direct beach access.

 Each room is equipped with in-room bathtubs, rain shower, hairdryer, in-room safe, flat-screen LCD television, Bose sound system, iPods and Sound Dock system, wireless Internet access, in-room bar, Espresso machines and tea-making facilities, Movies On-Demand and more.